kernoeb/google-image-reverse-search-downloader/README.md

 # Language

-Only French is supported for now, but feel free to add your own language in the main script.
+Only French is supported for now, but feel free to add your own language in the main script (pull request), but it should still work anyway.

-Don't forget to make a pull request if you want to share your work :)
+It can happen that Google is a bit capricious, so do not hesitate to restart the script.
+If the waiting period is exceeded, it is very likely that no image has been found.

 ----